jldec/cloudflare-pages-test/markdown/getting-started-with-python-packaging.md

 Unlike the npm JavaScript ecosystem, you can't just use pip to publish a module to the pypi repository.
 There are [different build tools](https://packaging.python.org/en/latest/tutorials/packaging-projects/#creating-pyproject-toml) to choose from.

-I chose `setuptools` because it appears to be the closest to a standard, and shows what it's doing.
+I chose `setuptools` because it appears to be the recommended tool, and shows what it's doing.
 This meant installing [build](https://pypi.org/project/build/) and [twine](https://pypi.org/project/build/).

 Python packages are described in a `pyproject.toml`.
 Note that project.scripts points to the CLI entrypoint at main().